 County-level diversity vs. population

 The following are maps of selected counties in Oregon.
 They display the diversity of the county with their population density, and indicate areas where more than 25% of the population is at or below 100% FPL.
 Diversity refers to the diversity index as defined in the map above.
-Detailed breakdowns of each racial/ethnic category are here.
+Also see detailed breakdowns of each racial/ethnic category.
 Below is the legend to clarify the map display.

 Trends over time

 A New York Times interactive website shows changes in immigration patterns in the U.S. from 1880 to 2000.
 From 1880 to 1980, the majority of immigrants to Oregon came from Europe, particularly Western Europe.
 That pattern has been changing for the past few decades.
 Oregon has experienced an increase in the proportion of immigrants from Canada, Latin America, Asia and the Middle East.
 For example: